Policy Filtration for RLHF to Mitigate Noise in Reward Models: Experiments

-We compare different variants of PF-PPO with not only reinforcement learning algorithms but also supervised fine-tuning methods and direct policy optimization methods.
+\textbf{Baselines.} For code generation, we compare different variants of PF-PPO with reinforcement learning algorithms, supervised fine-tuning methods, and direct policy optimization methods.
 We use greedy decoding during inference and pass@1~\citep{chen2021evaluating} as the performance metrics.
 For fair comparison between different baselines, we re-implement these baselines with the same code base and the same datasets.
 We also use the same reward model and the same SFT policy if applicable.

-\textbf{Supervised fine-tuning.} Starting from deepseek-6.7B, we first fine-tune this policy on the SFT dataset.
+\emph{Supervised fine-tuning.} Starting from deepseek-6.7B, we first fine-tune this policy on the SFT dataset.
 Other algorithms learn based on this SFT policy.
 RAFT~\citep{dong2023raft} and BOND~\citep{sessa2024bond} train the policy to fit the best-of-$N$ (BoN) responses or the BoN policy via different supervised learning losses.
 RAFT maximizes the log-probability of the BoN response, whereas BOND minimizes a combination of the forward and backward KL divergence w.r.t. the BoN policy.
 We set the coefficient to combine these two loss terms as $\beta_\text{BOND}=1.0$.
 BOND is an iterative algorithm to fit the BoN policy based on the policy of the last iteration, and we train the policy for 4 iterations.

-\textbf{Direct policy optimization.} To implement direct policy optimization methods, we use our reward model dataset as the preference dataset required in these methods.
+\emph{Direct policy optimization.} To implement direct policy optimization methods, we use our reward model dataset as the preference dataset required in these methods.
 We implement DPO~\citep{rafailov2024direct}, IPO~\citep{azar2024general}, KTO~\citep{ethayarajh2024kto}, and iterative DPO~\citep{pang2024iterative}.
 For iterative DPO, we train the DPO model for three iterations.
 For each iteration, we construct the preference dataset as follows: The prompts are sampled from the reward model dataset and responses are generated by the trained DPO model from the previous iteration (if exists) or the previous SFT phase.